 We embrace open-source and want our research to manifest in physical experiments

 We mainly focus on data-driven (machine learning based) methods in self-driving software, but also make use of the best that classical algorithms have to offer.

 We make use of open-source software as much as possible and aim to make contributions of our own.

-We want the research in self-driving technologies to be grounded in the real world and aim to include real-world experiments in our research papers and theses.
+We want our research in self-driving technologies to be grounded in the real world and aim to include practical experiments in our research papers and theses.

 We gladly collaborate with others, be it individuals or institutions, private or public